GuiGou12358/sc-rollup/sc-rollup-client/README.md

 ## Contract build with ink! v6

-[Here](sc-rollup-inkv6-client) to build a wasm smart contract rollup client with ink! v6.
+[Here](sc-rollup-inkv6-client) to build a wasm or evm contract rollup client with ink! v6.

 ## Contract build with ink! v5